BCPSEA SERVICES

 Teachers

-The Public Education Labour Relations Act (PELRA) establishes the BC Teachers’ Federation (BCTF) as the certified bargaining agent for the province’s public school teachers and the BC Public School Employers’ Association (BCPSEA) as the accredited bargaining agent for the province’s 60 public boards of education.
+The Public Education Labour Relations Act establishes the B.C.
+Teachers’ Federation (BCTF) as the certified bargaining agent for the province’s public school teachers and the B.C.
+Public School Employers’ Association (BCPSEA) as the accredited bargaining agent for the province’s 60 public boards of education.
 While some matters are designated for negotiation at the local level, most matters — including all cost items — are bargained by the BCTF and BCPSEA at the provincial level.

 Support Staff